bpostance/learn_data_engineering/docker-compose/readme.md

 ## issues;
   1. [docker-compose postgres, server fails to start when mounting Windows dir for postgres/data](https://forums.docker.com/t/data-directory-var-lib-postgresql-data-pgdata-has-wrong-ownership/17963/24)
     - however a docker volume works fine.
+We can preserve the data on docker, just no on linux:windows file systems.